Skip to main content

 Familie fährt Inlineskates im Park

-This route is also well known among athletes and should therefore not be missing from the list.
-In the forest along the motorway, cyclists and skaters share this route on acceptable asphalt and over a distance of four kilometres.
-During the week, the path is also suitable for beginners, while it is very busy at weekends.
+This route is also well known among sports enthusiasts and so naturally deserves a place on the list.
+In Grunewald, running alongside the motorway, cyclists and skaters share this four-kilometre stretch on decent tarmac.
+During the week, the route is also suitable for beginners, whilst at the weekend it is very busy.

 Where: Kronprinzesinnenweg, Zehlendorf